openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ##### Validating a Stream Creation Response

-* `aud`: It is RECOMMENDED that the Receiver validates the `aud` in the Create Stream Response.
+* `aud`: the Receiver SHOULD validate the `aud` in the Create Stream Response.
-In most cases, a Transmitter and Receiver will agree upon the audience value out of band.
+A Transmitter and Receiver MAY agree upon the audience value out of band.
-Regardless of how the Receiver obtains the audience, it SHOULD ensure that it matches the response.
+Regardless of how the audience value is agreed upon, the Receiver SHOULD ensure that it matches what is expected.

 #### Reading a Stream’s Configuration {#reading-a-streams-configuration}
 An Event Receiver gets the current configuration of a stream by making an HTTP